Engineering generalized Gibbs ensembles with trapped ions: Dissipation engineering

 \subsection{Setup}

-To implement the one- and two-body jump operators in \eqref{EqLindZ1} and \eqref{EqLindZ2}, we consider a system of trapped ions coupled to motional modes.
-For now, we regard a minimal instance consisting of two ions indexed $1$ and $2$, and a motional mode $\hat{a}$, and generalize to a scalable implementation in Sec. \ref{sec:scalability}.
-As is shown in Fig. \ref{fig:setup}, each of the ions is assumed to have two stable ground levels, $\ket{0}$ and $\ket{1}$, and two excited levels, $\ket{e}$ and $\ket{r}$.
-The motional mode $\hat{a}$ is assumed to be cooled to the ground state.
+To implement the one- and two-body jump operators in Eqs. \eqref{EqLindZ1} and \eqref{EqLindZ2}, we consider a system of trapped ions coupled through motional modes.
+To simplify the discussion, we start by considering a minimal instance consisting of two ions indexed $1$ and $2$, and a motional mode $a$, and generalize to more ions in Sec. \ref{sec:scalability}--\ref{sec:micro}.
+As is shown in Fig. \ref{fig:setup}, each of the ions is assumed to have two stable ground levels, $\ket{\uparrow}$ and $\ket{\downarrow}$, and three excited levels, $\ket{e}$, $\ket{r}$, and $\ket{q}$.
+The motional mode $a$ is assumed to be cooled to the ground state, $\ket{0}$.
 The free Hamiltonian of this system is given by

 Here we introduce a phonon detuning $\delta$ and an ionic detuning $\Delta$, assuming that we work in a suitable rotating frame with respect to the fields to be introduced below.
-We will use level $\ket{r}$ to realize local decay in Eq. \eqref{EqLindZ1} and level $\ket{e}$ in combination with mode $\hat{a}$ for the two-body dissipation in Eq. \eqref{EqLindZ2}.
-To this end, the ions are excited from $\ket{0}$to $\ket{e}$ using a weak ``carrier'' drive
+We will use level $\ket{r}$ to realize the single-body decay in Eq.~\eqref{EqLindZ1} and levels $\ket{e}$ and $\ket{q}$ in combination with mode $a$ for the two-body dissipation in Eq.~\eqref{EqLindZ2}.
+Level $\ket{q}$ will be used to add a dissipation channel from level $\ket{e}$ to level $\ket{\up}$.
+The ions are excited from $\ket{\dn}$ to $\ket{e}$ using a weak ``carrier'' drive